rena31337-ship-it/micropython-x68k-uab_patch/README.md

 ## The repository includes a comprehensive test script:

 - sample/ulab_feature_test.py
-  A full feature test covering ndarray creation, reshape, slicing, reductions, dot, FFT, repeat, flatten, and the lightweight complex ndarray.
+  A full feature test covering ndarray creation, slicing, reductions, dot, FFT, flatten, and the lightweight complex ndarray.

-Please convert the file to Shift‑JIS before running it on the X68000.
+# Note:
+# The X68000 port of ulab does not implement the ndarray.reshape() method.
+# Calling a.reshape(...) will always raise an error on this platform.
+# Only the functional form np.reshape() exists, and even that supports
+# only limited use cases (mainly flattening to 1D).

 ### Encoding note